What is green (or natural) burial?

-For most of human history, what we now call natural burial was just called “burial.”
+For most of human history, what we now call green burial was just called “burial.”
 A simple, shallow hole dug into the earth, and the shrouded dead body placed into the hole.
 Green burial has remained an integral part of religious and cultural practice for many whose history and culture has historically been marginalized.

 “American funerals are responsible each year for the felling of 30 million board feet of casket wood (some of which comes from tropical hardwoods), 90,000 tons of steel, 1.6 million tons of concrete for burial vaults, and 800,000 gallons of embalming fluid.
 Even cremation is an environmental horror story, with the incineration process emitting many a noxious substance, including dioxin, hydrochloric acid, sulfur dioxide, and climate-changing carbon dioxide.” via Just How Bad is Traditional Burial?

-In this Order article, Natural Burial and Embracing Decay, I discuss the reasons it’s so existentially valuable for our society to accept this kind of decomposition when we die.
+In this Order article, Natural Burial and Embracing Decay, our founder, Caitlin Doughty, discusses the reasons it can be existentially valuable for our society to accept this kind of decomposition when we die.

 What is conservation burial?

-Here is a a definition from one of my favorite cemeteries in the world, Prairie Creek Conservation Cemetery:
+Here is a definition from one of our favorite cemeteries in the world, Prairie Creek Conservation Cemetery:

 Not only does conservation burial help protect land, but the burial area becomes hallowed ground, restored to its natural condition and protected forever with a conservation easement.
 Native plants beautify the burial sites.
 Citizens who support conservation are offered a more meaningful burial option with the certainty that protected land is the ultimate legacy to leave for future generations.
 Families and friends are brought closer to nature in the commemoration of their loved one’s life.

-I call conservation burial “chaining yourself to a tree post mortem,” not allowing development on the land where your corpse rests.
+Conservation burial can be considered as “chaining yourself to a tree post mortem,” not allowing development on the land where your corpse rests.

-Where can I find a natural burial ground near me?
+Where can I find a green burial ground near me?

-If you are a resident of the United States, here is an excellent place to start searching for a natural burial ground in your area.
-Google around, new green burial ground are opening all the time.
+If you are a resident of the United States, here is an excellent place to start searching for a green burial ground in your area.
+Google around, new green burial grounds are opening all the time.
 For conservation burial grounds, go here.
 Go visit, and find just the right place for your future corpse.

 OUTSIDE THE U.S.